dynata/python-cmixapi-client/CONTRIBUTING.md

 ### Releasing

-The release can be done completely on the command line:
+The release can be done completely on the command line.
+First make sure the version number has been updated in `setup.py`.
+Then

+    git commit -am "feature(s) for this release" git push origin dev
     git tag -a 0.1.0 -m "Initial release with minimal functionality used by PopResearch" git push origin 0.1.0
     python3 -m pip install --user --upgrade setuptools wheel